hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes.md

 ## Gone with the Wind《乱世佳人》

 _Gone with the Wind_ is a 1939 American epic historical romance film adapted from Margaret Mitchell's Pulitzer-winning 1936 novel.
 It was directed by Victor Fleming.
-Set in the 19th- century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wikes, who is married to another kind-hearted woman, Malanie Hamilton, to her marriage to Rhett Butler.
+Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wikes, who is married to another kind-hearted woman, Malanie Hamilton, to her marriage to Rhett Butler.